Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 \subsubsection{Coefficient $c_{\alpha}$ in TGEC}

 We have a parameter $c_{\alpha}$ in \eqref{eq: alpha setting} to control the threshhold $\alpha$ for TGEC, which regulates the degree of edge location similarity.
-To determine an appropriate value for $c_{\alpha}$, we evaluated the performance of TSSTF with values of $c_{\alpha}$ ranging from 0.1 to 10 (specifically, 0.1, 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10).
+We evaluated the performance of TSSTF with values of $c_{\alpha}$ ranging from 0.1 to 10 (specifically, 0.1, 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10).
 Fig.~\ref{fig: psnr_vs_alpha_comparison}~(a) presents the average PSNR results across all sites for each noise case, while Fig.~\ref{fig: psnr_vs_alpha_comparison}~(b) shows the average PSNR results across all noise cases for each site.
 These results demonstrate that TSSTF consistently achieves high performance when $c_{\alpha}$ is set around $5$, regardless of input data.
-This robustness can be attributed to the $\alpha$ setting in \eqref{eq: alpha setting}, which accounts for temporal changes in spectral brightness, spatial structural complexity of input data, and is designed to adapt to different noise levels.